 You must take out compulsory insurance for these special professions to be able to start working at all.
-However, this doesn’t protect you from all professional risks that come with self-employment.
+However, this doesn’t protect you from all the professional risks that come with self-employment.

 This risk doesn’t solely affect doctors.
 Hardly any industry today can do without computers or the internet.
-Therefore, cyber insurance is recommended for all self-employed persons and freelancers – regardless of whether they belong to the occupational groups for which compulsory insurance is required.
+Therefore, cyber insurance is recommended for all self-employed persons and Freiberufler – regardless of whether they belong to the occupational groups for which compulsory insurance is required.